mggg/ecological-inference/paper/paper.md

 |                 | Total for    | Total for   | Total for |  |
 |                 |  Hardy     | Kolstad   |  Nadeem |  |

 Table: In ecological inference we have information about the marginal counts for a set of tables like the one here and would like to make inferences about, for example, the number or proportion of East Asian voters who voted for Hardy.
-The system is underdetermined and ecological inference methods proceed by making statistical assumptions.
+The system is underdetermined and ecological inference methods proceed by making statistical assumptions. \label{fig:table_ex}

 # Statement of need